-For NZ's crayfish (or rock lobster) export market, the collapse of the Chinese market has had a profound impact, and its a huge blow to a significant kiwi industry employing hundreds, and earning some serious export dollars.
+For New Zealand's crayfish (or rock lobster) export market, the collapse of the Chinese market has had a profound impact, and is a huge blow to a Kiwi industry employing hundreds and earning some serious export dollars.

-The coronavirus really began to hit China in early January, weeks later the problem was out of control and threatening the entire country.
+The coronavirus hit China in early January and weeks later the problem was out of control and threatening the entire country.

-It was also the absolute worst time for the NZ crayfish industry, preparing to provide the huge amount of product always required during the Chinese New Year festivities later in the month.
+It was also the absolute worst time for the New Zealand crayfish industry, preparing to provide the huge amount of seafood always needed during the Chinese New Year festivities later in the month.